 More about us

-History of the RMN-GP
+History of the GrandPalaisRmn

-The Réunion des musées nationaux - Grand Palais (Rmn-GP) was founded in 1895 to raise and administer the funds required for the acquisition of works of art by national collections.
+The Réunion des musées nationaux - Grand Palais (GrandPalaisRmn) was founded in 1895 to raise and administer the funds required for the acquisition of works of art by national collections.
 At its creation, the Rmn was made up of only four bodies: the Louvre, the château de Versailles, the Musée du Luxembourg and the château de Saint-Germain-en-Laye (Museum of National Antiquities).

-Today, the RMN-GP works with thirty four institutions: 32 museums and 2 exhibition venues.
+Today, the GrandPalaisRmn works with thirty four institutions: 32 museums and 2 exhibition venues.
 The museums range from the immense, with the Louvre, the Musée d'Orsay and the château de Versailles, through medium-sized institutions such as the Musée Picasso, Paris, the Musée de la Renaissance at the château d'Ecouen and the Musée Message Biblique Marc Chagall, Nice to small entities such as the Musée Gustave Moreau, Paris, and the Musée Magnin, Dijon.
 The exhibition venues are the Galeries Nationales du Grand Palais and the Palais de la Porte Dorée.
 22 of these 34 institutions are located in Paris or the surrounding area.

 In 1991, the RMN became a national public institution operating in industrial and commercial fields (EPIC) under the supervision of the French Ministry of Culture.